WeblateOrg/weblate/docs/admin/translating.rst

 Suggestion voting
 -----------------

-.. versionadded:: 1.6

-    This feature is available since Weblate 1.6.

-By default, everyone can add suggestions, which signed in users can accept.
-Requiring more then one person for acceptance can be achieved by suggestion voting.
+Everyone can add suggestions by default, to be accepted by signed in users.
-You can enable this on :ref:`component` configuration by :guilabel:`Suggestion voting` and :guilabel:`Autoaccept suggestions`.
-The first one enables the voting feature, while the latter sets the threshold a suggestion is automatically is accepted (this includes a vote from the user making the suggestion).
+Suggestion voting can be used to make use of a string when more than signed in user agrees, by setting up the :ref:`component` configuration with :guilabel:`Suggestion voting` to turn on voting, and :guilabel:`Autoaccept suggestions` to set a treshold for accepted suggestions (this includes a vote from the user making the suggestion if it is cast).

 .. note::

     Once automatic acceptance is set up, normal users lose the privilege to directly save translations or accept suggestions.
-This can be overridden by :guilabel:`Can override suggestion state` privilege
+This can be overridden with the :guilabel:`Can override suggestion state` privilege (see :ref:`privileges`).
-    (see :ref:`privileges`).

 You can combine these with :ref:`privileges` into one of the following setups:

-* Users suggest and vote for suggestions, a limited group controls what is accepted - turn on voting, but automatic acceptance off, and don't let users save translations.
+* Users suggest and vote for suggestions and a limited group controls what is accepted.
+  - Turn on voting.
+  - Turn off automatic acceptance.
+  - Don't let users save translations.
-* Users suggest and vote for suggestions with automatical acceptance once the defined number of them agree - turn on voting and set the desired number of votes for automatic acceptance.
+* Users suggest and vote for suggestions with automatic acceptance once the defined number of them agree.
+  - Turn on voting.
+  - Set the desired number of votes for automatic acceptance.
-* Optional voting for suggestions - you can also turn on voting only, and in this case it can optionally be used by users when they are unsure about a translation by making multiple suggestions.
+* Optional voting for suggestions.
+(Can optionally be used by users when they are unsure about a translation by making multiple suggestions.)
+  - Only turn on voting.

 .. _additional: